Salva05/C-Project---Multi-User-Platform/README.md

 - Usage

 The program is designed to be run from the command line interface (CLI).
-To use it, download all files, create an empty directory and name it "usr", place it where "database.c" is located, and run "database.c" within an integrated development environment (IDE).
+To use it, download all files, create an empty directory and name it "usr", place it where "database.c" is located, and run "database.c" from the terminal with the command "./database" (Linux) or within an integrated development environment (IDE).

 Important Note: This program has been developed exclusively for Linux using C. As a result, it is fully compatible only with Linux operating systems.
 Attempting to run it on other operating systems may trigger a different string management system, leading to disruptions in internal logic and potential bugs.